List of awards and nominations received by Siti Nurhaliza

-Siti Nurhaliza is one of the best-selling and most well-known artists in the Malay Archipelago, Nusantara region. and Southeast Asia.
+Biduanita Negara Dato’ Sri Siti Nurhaliza is one of the best-selling, most well-known and greatest artists in the Malay Archipelago, Nusantara region, and Southeast Asia.
 She has been Malaysia's most award-winning artist when her record was included in the Malaysia Book of Records in 2001 & 2004 and remained the record holder till now.
-To date, she has won more than 300 local awards as well as international awards.
+To date, she has won more than 350 local awards as well as international awards making her the Top 50 Most Awarded Musician Of All-Time along with megastars like Michael Jackson, Beyoncé, Taylor Swift, BTS and many more.

 She is a multiple record holders for various awards and accolades, so far she has received – 42 Anugerah Industri Muzik awards, 31 Anugerah Bintang Popular awards, 28 Anugerah Planet Muzik awards, 22 Anugerah Juara Lagu awards, four MTV Asia Awards, three World Music Awards, two Anugerah Musik Indonesia (Indonesian Music Awards) and the holder of five records in the Malaysia Book of Records.

 Music

 Anugerah ERA (ERA Awards)

 First organised in 2001, Anugerah ERA is an award ceremony that was then hosted by one of Malaysia's radio companies, Era FM annually from 2001 until 2007.
 The show was somehow absent for the years of 2008 and 2009.
 Artistes were voted on through SMS, phone call, and also through online and manual form, which could be faxed or mailed to their head office.
 In her debut in the award in 2001, she won all the categories for which she was nominated, which was five out of ten categories overall.
 She also holds the record for the highest number of wins for the category of Vokal Wanita Pilihan (Best Choice for Female Vocalist) winning five times.